Garden not growing

 Landscaping

-The answer to 'garden not growing' is that there are several common causes, including poor soil quality, lack of sunlight, improper watering, and pest or disease issues.
-Symptoms can include stunted growth, yellowing leaves, and low fruit/vegetable production.
-To troubleshoot and fix the problem, start by assessing the soil, sunlight, and watering schedule, and look for signs of pests or disease.
-Many issues can be solved with simple DIY solutions, but for more complex problems, it's best to consult a professional landscaper or horticulturist.
+The answer to 'garden not growing' is that there can be several common causes, including poor soil quality, insufficient sunlight, improper watering, and pest or disease issues.
+Symptoms may include stunted growth, yellowing leaves, and lack of flowering or fruit production.

 Sources